Hisham9995/Hisham9995-PyBer_Analysis/README.md

-We can tell there is a relationship between city population and the total number of rides and total drivers , we can notice the average fare per ride and per driver seems to increase in urban areas and suburban areas ,another fact  in rural areas Less drivers   lead to a higher average fare per ride and driver it is related to  the accessiblity for (the internet connection ) and the public transportion on that areas
+We can tell there is a relationship between city population and the total number of rides and total drivers , we can notice the average fare per ride and per driver seems to increase in urban areas and suburban areas ,another fact  in rural areas Less drivers   lead to a higher average fare per ride
+it is related to  the accessiblity for (the internet connection ) and the public transportion on that areas